Quantum Vacuum energy as the origin of Gravity: Introduction

-In this article we explore the question ``Can Quantum vacuum energy be the origin of Gravity?"\footnote{This article was initially intended simply as a theoretical exercise in the form of an essay to address this question, but we found it can lead to a fruitful new perspective on Gravity more generally, and it is not without some predictions, if the basic ideas continue to hold.} This perspective is based on the idea that perhaps we can learn more about the foundations of Gravity by considering the cosmological far future, in contrast to the far past where much less is understood, in particular the origin of the Big Bang and possibly inflation.
+Based on the above remarks, the initial perspective on Gravity taken in this article is based on the idea that perhaps we can learn more about the foundations of Gravity by considering the cosmological far future, in contrast to the far past where much less is understood, in particular the origin of the Big Bang and possibly inflation.
 The late Universe is dominated by so-called Dark Energy, thus one should first attempt to understand the full implications of this in a Universe where Dark Energy is its sole component.
-By assumption, we will equate Dark Energy with the quantum vacuum energy density $\rhovac$ computed in quantum field theory (QFT) in flat local Minkowski space, defined as \beq \langle 0 | T_{\mu \nu} | 0 \rangle = \rhovac \, \eta_{\mu\nu} \eeq with the convention $\{ \eta_{\mu\nu} \} = {\rm diag} \{1, -1, -1, -1\}$ where the Vacuum $|0\rangle$ is the ground state for all quantized fields, {\it excluding} gravity.
+Below we will refer to such a hypothetical universe as the \darkuniverse, and it should be viewed as a skeleton of a model of the Universe where there are no excitations over its ground state.
+By assumption, we will equate Dark Energy with the quantum vacuum energy density $\rhovac$ computed in quantum field theory (QFT) in flat local Minkowski space, defined as \beq \langle 0 | T_{\mu \nu} | 0 \rangle = \rhovac \, \eta_{\mu\nu} \eeq with the convention $\{ \eta_{\mu\nu} \} = {\rm diag} \{1, -1, -1, -1\}$ where the Vacuum $|0\rangle$ is the ground state for {\it all} quantized fields, {\it excluding} gravity.
 The gravitational implications of the quantum field theoretic properties of $\rhovac$ will be then explored.
+Thus this article essentially explores the question ``Can Quantum vacuum energy be the origin of Gravity?"
+The ideas presented here are most closely related to Andrei Sakharov's idea on ``induced gravity" \cite{Sakharov,Visser}, however they differ in many important details.\footnote{The parallels with Sakharov's induced gravity ideas were only pointed out to us after the first version of this article was made available on arXiv.
+Sakharov's original article is extremely short with very little equations and is difficult to penetrate.
+A nice explanation can be found in \cite{MisnerThornWheeler} page 426, where it is explained how Newton's constant $G_N$ is viewed as a kind of elastic modulus.} For instance our model does not require a UV cut-off in momentum space as Sakharov's theory does, since this UV divergence is controlled in the QFT through renormalization, and this renders $\rhovac$ well-defined both physically and mathematically.
+This article can thus be viewed as applying modern ideas of the renormalization group to Sakharov's idea to deal with the cut-off, which were not formulated until after Sakhavov's work by Wilson \cite{KWilson}, and the resulting renormalization group flow for $\rhovac$.
+The theoretical framework is still semi-classical gravity where $T_{\mu\nu}$ for Dark Energy is identified with its vacuum expectation value.
+We are unaware of applications of Sakharov's ideas to the Hubble tension in the literature, nor its prediction of the minimal scale factor $\amin$ described below.

+The main assumptions in this article are rather conservative and minimal, and it's useful to itemize them here in order to understand how they fit into the existing literature.